GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Framework

-In~\cref{sec:motiv}, we identified that previous distributed GNN training methods do not consider the external and internal server bandwidth difference of cluster environments. \Deppreload utilizes this difference to reduce external server communications.
-As illustrated in~\cref{fig:preload}a, existing full-graph training methods~\cite{roc, pipegcn, bns_gcn} use external server communications (red arrows) in the same manner as internal-server communications (blue arrows).
-However, the external-server connections (e.g., Ethernet, Infiniband) are usually an order of magnitude slower than internal-server connections (e.g., PCIe, NVLink) in cluster environments.
-Therefore, it is important to avoid using external server connections as much as possible.
+Using the characteristics of multi-server clusters, we introduce three schemes of \thiswork to address the issues from the motivation study.
+We propose methods to gain speedup under memory budget for full-batch training (\cref{sec:preload}) and to generally support diverse graph sampling methods~\cite{graphsage,graphsaint} on large batches for mini-batch training (\cref{sec:cobatch}).
+In addition, we suggest another novel sampling method for multi-server clusters, which gives great efficiency in speed and achieved accuracy (\cref{sec:sampling}).

-To minimize external server communication, the vertex dependencies should be handled in another way. \Deppreload uses a preloading strategy to fulfill such dependencies. \cref{fig:preload}b illustrates the details of \deppreload.
-Inspired by mini-batching methods~\cite{distdgl, distdglv2}, \deppreload calculates the $L$-hop dependency graph in a server level, and preloads the initial features of vertices that belong to the dependency subgraph (green boxes).
-Then, instead of fulfilling those dependencies by transferring them from the remote servers, the preloaded vertex features are used to compute the intermediate features, satisfying the vertex dependencies.
+In~\cref{sec:motiv}, we showed that previous distributed GNN training methods suffer from low scalability from not considering the inter-/intra-server bandwidth difference of multi-server clusters.
+We propose \emph{\mempreload} for full-batch training, which considers this difference to reduce inter-server communications.
+As discussed earlier, the inter-server connections (e.g., Ethernet, Infiniband) are typically an order of magnitude slower than the intra ones (e.g., PCIe, NVLink) in multi-server clusters.
+Therefore, it is important to avoid using inter-server connections as much as possible.